ucb-stat133/stat133-fall-2017/syllabus/faqs.md

 ### Are we going to learn about machine learning methods?

 No. This course is not about machine learning (or statistical learning) methods.
-The Statistics department offers a dedcidated course on this topic:
+The Statistics department offers a dedicated course on this topic:
 __Stat 154: Modern Statistical Prediction and Machine Learning__.
 There is also __CS 189: Introduction to Machine Learning__ offered through Electrical Engineering and Computer Sciences (EECS).